gnehcuyz/gnehcuyz.github.io/content/posts/BinarySearch.md

 ---
 title: Binary Search
-date: 2025-01-10
+date: 2025-01-02
 draft: false
-summary: Binary search, your go-to algorithm
+summary: A fast and precise method for finding targets in sorted arrays.
 math: true
 ---